Nyonya Chendol

 $ is the decision point here: for a street-food stop in Singapore, that price tier makes Nyonya Chendol a casual option rather than a more formal restaurant meal.
 The useful context is its Michelin Plate recognition in 2024, which puts it on the radar for visitors looking for a low-cost Singapore dining stop.

-The verified basics are direct: Nyonya Chendol is listed as Street Food, priced at $, with a casual dress code and daily hours from 10 a.m. to 9 p.m.
+The basics are straightforward: Nyonya Chendol is listed as Street Food, priced at $, with a casual dress code and daily hours from 10 a.m. to 9 p.m.
 That makes it easier to fit into a day of eating without treating it like a special-occasion plan.

 A low-risk stop for street-food-focused eating

 This is a practical Singapore option for diners who want to keep the visit casual.
-If you need details beyond the verified basics, use the broader Singapore dining scene as the comparison point rather than expecting the confirmed listing here to answer every need.
+For broader planning, use the wider Singapore dining scene as the comparison point.

 The main reason to consider it is value.
 At this price tier, the visit is a low-cost Singapore street-food stop.
 The Michelin Plate signal helps separate it from a purely random choice, but the better way to think about it is as a targeted street-food stop: useful when it fits your route and expectations.